VileEnd/TimeSchedule/README.md

 - Export your schedule as JSON for backup
 - Generate an ICS file for importing into calendar applications

+## AI Features

+The application includes AI-powered scheduling that can:

+1. Generate schedules from text descriptions - provide a natural language description of your schedule
+2. Import and process calendar data from public iCal URLs
+3. Optimize study schedules using learning science principles like spaced repetition

+To use these features, you'll need an OpenAI API key.

+## Notes for GitHub Pages Deployment

+- The app is configured to run on the path `/TimeSchedule/`
+- Base href is dynamically set during build using the PUBLIC_URL environment variable
+- The GitHub workflow automatically handles deployment to gh-pages branch

 ## Technology Stack

 - React - Front-end framework